First Time Homebuyers Program

 - The prospective applicants must have been pre-approved by a lender prior to a face-to-face appointment with a Coordinator.
 Documentation of lender pre-approval is required as part of the application submittal documents

 - The Homebuyer(s) whose name appears as the owner(s) of the property on Deed of Trust, and spouse must have a minimum credit score of 620 to qualify.
 Spouse and/or co-borrowers without a credit score maybe eligible providing that non-traditional credit history (minimum of 3 creditors) can be verified and no more than two 30-Day late payments in the previous 12 months.
 Any judgments against the homebuyer must be paid off.
 Any bankruptcy must have been discharged for at least two (2) years and good credit re-established.
-An applicant who is income eligible, but does not qualify due to low credit score is required to complete a credit counseling course from a HUD approved Counseling Agency.

 - The debt ratios of the homebuyer with credit score between 620 to 699 and/or the homebuyer with spouse and/or co-borrower without a credit score should not exceed 36% on the front end and 45% on the back end of gross monthly income.
 Homebuyers with a credit score of 700 or higher may increase their debt ratio up to 40% on the front end, 55% on the back end of the gross monthly income, but must have a 3 month cash reserve.